 And I agree wholeheartedly!

 No matter what executives have set out as the specific role for the PMO, what they want is more busienss value from the portfolio.
-The easiest way to increase value is usually to pick the right projects - I've written about this before.
+The easiest way to increase value is usually to pick the right projects.

 But going through a formal project prioritization process is important for other reasons.
 First, it provides the clarity over priorities that allows PMs to make better resource allocation decision, ones that are consistent with the overall direction of the company, not just the immediate need of a specific project.